-Crime Statistics
+Main Campus Crime Statistics

+The data presented in the following table summarizes the reportable crimes that occurred from 2009-2011.
 The Dominican University Office of Campus Safety and Security, university officials with responsibility for overseeing student activities, and representatives of relevant police agencies compiled the following crime statistics.
 Joel Nayder Assistant Manager, Campus Safety and Security is chiefly responsible for the compilation of the statistics below, and of this report.
 He assesses repeat offenses, patterns, and the possibility of double-counted reports to assure the accuracy of the information contained in this report.
 All crimes are classified through the FBI's Uniform Crime Reporting (UCR) Program.
-Dominican University uses the National Incident - Based Reporting System (NIBRS) edition of the UCR to classify all sex offenses.
+Dominican University uses the National Incident -Based Reporting System (NIBRS) edition of the UCR to classify all sex offenses.
 Hate crimes are classified through the UCR's Hate Crime Data Collection Guidelines and Training Guide.